israelias/resume-ux/README.md

 ## Known Bugs

-- xxx
-- xxx
-- xxx
+- Pseudo `:before` and `:after` vertical rail elements absolutely positioned to parent `section.collapse`, `section.collapsing` and `section:not(.show)`  tend to be treated as overflow on Safari as it presently lacks support for `clip-path`,  thus forcing the "top" of the rail to be hidden at the boundaries of its parent article element.

+- Arriving at a square aspect ratio on a Safari desktop browser has previously caused a media query loop as Safari attempts to accommodate the `@media (orientation: landscape)` query and the default media setting simultaenously.
+All other browsers choose the latter.

 # Deployment

+- The website uses GitHub Pages to deploy index.html with its singular style.css stylesheet.
+  - This is achieved by simply activating the Pages feature on the settings of this repository.

+-
   This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
 - Different values for environment variables (Heroku Config Vars)?